miltonluke/Project3/README.md

 [Sample use of the Tabulate library](https://miltonluke.github.io/Project3/images/sample_tabulate.png)

 ## **Visualization Details**
-- A drop down that displays a bar graph that lists genre and track plays in a given year.
+- A drop down that displays a bar graph that gives the top 10 most streamed genres of a given year
-- A drop down displays a line graph that tracks plays per genre across all the relase years of 2015 to 2024.
+- A drop down displays a pie chart of the top ten most streamed genres by percentage

 ## **Visualization Details**
 - Spotify info